Aliasing Commands in the Bash Shell

-When I list things, I basically always want the long listing, so I alias one to the other - beautiful.
+When I list things, I basically always want the long listing, so I alias one to the other, like so

 I use Tiddlywiki to run Node servers that serve my notebooks.
 Some of these are public by default, like the one that I use to build this website, but some of them are for my private notes.
-I back those ones up by having them read and write from my iCloud directory (I also have Time-machine making local copies of them, but if you can have off-site backup for zero cost or ongoing effort, you really should.
+I back those ones up by having them read and write from my iCloud directory (I also have Time-machine making local copies of them, so this way I get onsite and offsite back up for very little effort.)

 The only small problem with doing that is that the iCloud folder is located at a long and difficult to remember path

 Instead of remembering that every time, I can alias it to something I will remember, like say "icloud".